Natural forces within us are the true healers of disease- Hippocrates

-Payment can be made by cash, check, and major credit card.
-Funds from Healthcare Spending Accounts (HSA) and Healthcare Flexible Spending Accounts (FSA) may be used to cover acupuncture treatment, please check with your account administrator to ensure eligibility of coverage.
-Either use a benefits card to pay for treatment or submit a receipt for reimbursement.
+Payment can be made by cash, check and major credit card.
+Funds from Healthcare Spending Accounts (HSA) and Healthcare Flexible Spending Accounts (FSA) may be used to cover acupuncture treatment.
+Please check with your account administrator to ensure eligibility of coverage.
+Spending account users can pay with a benefits card or submit a receipt for reimbursement.

 Lateness and Cancellation Policy

 In order to ensure optimal care, please arrive 5 minutes before your scheduled appointment time.
 This will allow you time to relax before your appointment.
 Those arriving late will be seen time permitting, but the treatment time may be cut short in order to accommodate the next scheduled patient.